-Each student, upon admission to the doctoral program will be assigned an advisor within the School of Special Education and Rehabilitation.
-In consultation with this advisor, he or she should determine courses for the first quarter on campus (for the most part, required courses should be selected this first quarter).
-During the first and second quarters on campus, the student and advisor in joint planning sessions should establish a tentative doctoral program.
+Each student, upon admission to the doctoral program will be assigned an advisor.
+In consultation with this advisor, he or she should determine courses for the first guarter on campus (for the most part, required courses should be selected this first quarter).
+During the first and second guarters on campus, the student and advisor in joint planning sessions should establish a tentative doctoral program.
 This program should be based on past experience and training and must include a statement of goals and rationale for proposed course work and educational experiences.
 Planning should provide for flexibility for future professional efforts, but must have meaningful directionality, which should be reflected in the rationale.
-The program (including rationale) must then be submitted to the doctoral program review board of the School of Special Education and Rehabilitation for approval.
+The program (including rationale) must then be submitted to the doctoral program review board of the Special Education Department for approval.
 If the board is concerned with elements of the plan, it will make recommendations for revisions or additions.
 Enrollment in third quarter courses of the doctoral program without an approved program may lead to the inclusion of courses not ultimately approved as a part of the doctoral plan.